zackmawaldi/terminal-and-remote-basics/follow_along_notes.md

   * `>`: Overwrite file: `ls > list.txt`
   * `>>`: Append to file: `echo "done" >> log.txt`

+#### Exercise 1:

+1. Make a new directory called `snacks`
+2. Move into that directory
+3. Create a new file called `favorites.txt`
+4. Add your favorite snack to the file
+5. Display the contents of the file
+6. Add another snack to the same file (on a new line)
+7. Count how many lines (snacks) are in the file

+Take a screenshot of the terminal output after typing the command for each step, or fill in the commands under each step in the above.
+Upload the screenshot in your github repo.

 ---

 #### 6. **Scripting Basics**